SergeyFM/LingQWordsExport/README.md

 Once set up, import takes a few minutes.

 I tested the application on a Windows 10 machine.
-There should be no particular problems running it on other platforms, please let me know how it goes for you. <br>
+There should be no difficulties running it on other platforms, please let me know how it goes for you. <br>
-You can run several instances of the app to download audio and images faster (I tried 4 in parallel).
+You can run several instances of the app to speed up audio and images download (I tried 4 in parallel).

 I'm open for suggestions and help.
 Any feedback is appreciated. <br>
 I wish y'all enormous success with language learning!